 VHF DF bearings can also be provided on VHF channels 16 or 67 (after initial call on 16).
 The aerial position for D/F purposes is 49˚ 26.27'N, 02˚ 35.77'W.

-Port Control works VHF ch 12.
+Port Control works VHF Channel 12.

-Guernsey Coastguard maintains a 24 hour watch on DSC VHF channel 70.
+Guernsey Coastguard maintains a 24 hour watch on DSC VHF Channel 70.
 You can test your equipment with us by sending a routine call.

 A typical DSC routine VHF message is sent as follows: